Cristina Yang: Casting & creation

 Sandra Oh's character was not supposed to be of Asian descent.

-Shonda Rhimes, the creator of Grey's Anatomy, has revealed that the character of Cristina Yang was inspired in part by her own personality.
-In an interview with Oprah Winfrey, Rhimes explained: "Cristina was second, simply because she's the kind of woman I know really well, and I like her.
+On the creation of Yang, Shonda Rhimes said the character contained "a little bit of [her] personality".
+Speaking with talk show host Oprah Winfrey, Rhimes said: "Cristina was second, simply because she's the kind of woman I know really well, and I like her.
 There's something interesting about a person who is that driven, a little bit emotionally disconnected, but still a caring, sweet, and smart individual you could be friends with."
-This insight reflects Cristina's blend of ambition and emotional complexity, traits that made her character both relatable and intriguing to viewers.

-Sandra Oh, who portrayed Cristina, originally auditioned for the role of Miranda Bailey but expressed relief that she didn't land the part, saying, "Thank God I did not get that part," and noting that the show wouldn't be the same without Chandra Wilson, who eventually took on the role of Bailey.
-When discussing Oh's casting as Yang, Rhimes said: "She brought this energy that felt very fresh.
+Sandra Oh, initially auditioned for the character of Bailey, adding: "Thank God I did not get that part", explaining the show would not be the same without fellow cast member, Wilson.
+Discussing casting Oh as Yang, Rhimes said: "She brought this energy that felt very fresh.
 From the beginning, I've been shaping Cristina around Sandra a little bit.
 One of my favorite things to do is take as much of her dialogue out of a scene as possible because she does so much nonverbally.
 Then I just watch what she manages to do without having a word to say."

-Cristina Yang was not originally intended to be of Asian descent.
-In a candid comment, Sandra Oh mentioned that the character was initially written as "a pert little blonde."
-She credited Shonda Rhimes' influence as a black woman running the show as instrumental in the decision to cast her, emphasizing the importance of diverse representation by saying, "which makes a big fucking difference."
+The character of Yang was not originally supposed to be of Asian descent.
+Oh said her character was "a pert little blonde and the thing is the woman who runs the show, Shonda Rhimes, is a black woman, which makes a big fucking difference."
 In 2009, when asked why Oh signed on for Grey's Anatomy, Oh said:

 "I'm very proud of this show and I think it came along at the right time for me.
 It's a changing time on television because 5 or 10 years ago you wouldn't have a major network show where half of the cast were not white."
 Oh's original contract with the show expired after season 8, however, E!
 Online reported in May 2012, that Oh, as well as all original cast members, had signed on for 2 more years.